pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 0. Used terminology

-    - "defined value" is a value for which memory is allocated and initialized,
+    - "Defined value" is a value for which memory is allocated and initialized.
-    - "undefined value" is a value for which memory is allocated, but the content of the memory can be arbitrary,
+    - "Undefined value" is a value for which memory is allocated, but the content of the memory can be arbitrary.
-    - "indefinite value" represents a structural lack of value.
+    - "Indefinite value" represents a structural lack of value.
+    - "Sparse tensor format" is a memory-efficient storage format for tensors with many equal elements.
+    - "Strided tensor format" is a process-efficient storage format for general tensors.
+    - "Dense tensor" is a tensor with many non-equal elements.
+Dense tensors can be stored in any tensor format, including a sparse tensor format.
+    - "Dense part" is a strided tensor that is obtained by fixing the indices of all sparse dimensions in a hybrid tensor.

 1. We propose to extend sparse tensor constructors with a keyword argument `fill_value`, used to define the value for